4yangXYAO/4yangXYAO/README.md

 I believe that growth comes from consistency.

-I'm continuously improving my technical skills, mindset, and problem-solving abilities while exploring various areas of Information Technology.
-Every project I build is an opportunity to learn something new and become a better developer than yesterday.
+I'm continuously improving my technical skills, mindset, and problem-solving abilities while exploring various areas of Information Technology then SLEEP.
+Every project I build is an opportunity to learn something new and become a better developer than yesterday, if that done... im going to my bed and SLEEP, .

 ---